Drought & Shortage

 "The groundwork laid in Arizona will set the stage for a broader set of basin-wide solutions that will help address the water supply and demand imbalance in the Colorado River Basin.” – Mike Connor, former deputy secretary, Dept. of Interior

-The Arizona Department of Water Resources (ADWR), Central Arizona Project (CAP), Salt River Project (SRP), the Colorado River Basin States, the federal government, Mexico, cities, non-governmental organizations and agriculture are actively working on collaborative efforts to make our systems more resilient as we face ongoing drought, climate impacts, and continued growth.
+The Arizona Department of Water Resources (ADWR), Central Arizona Project (CAP), Salt River Project (SRP), the Colorado River Basin States, the federal government, Mexico, cities, tribes non-governmental organizations and agriculture are actively working on collaborative efforts to make our systems more resilient as we face ongoing drought, climate impacts, and continued growth.
 These efforts will allow more time to reduce demands and build additional solutions to manage supplies.
 Examples include the System Conservation Program and the Phoenix-Tucson Pilot.
 AMWUA facilitates information sharing among its members and the agencies involved in these efforts as needed.

 The Drought Contingency Plan

-The Governor’s Water Augmentation Council
+The Governor’s Water Augmentation, Innovation and Conservation Council

 SRP Watershed Forest Management